Gazprom to start gas supplies to China via Siberia in December 2019

 CNPC added that it agreed to speed up the construction of pipeline and market development, as well as natural gas processing plants and domestic underground gas storage facilities to make sure the project starts on time.

-Wang also met with Rosneft president Igor Sechin and discussed expanding crude oil trade, improving revenues from the Tianjin refinery project and expanding cooperation in exploration and development in Russia, the report said.
+Wang also met with Rosneft president Igor Sechin and discussed expanding crude oil trade, improving revenues from the Tianjin refinery project and expanding cooperation in exploration and development in Russia, CNPC said.

 Miller said that natural gas consumption in China was set to reach 300 billion cubic meters annually in the next few years.

-(Reporting by Denis Dyomkin in MOSCOW and Dominique Patton in BEIJING; Editing by Richard Pullin)
+Reporting by Denis Dyomkin in MOSCOW and Dominique Patton in BEIJING; additional reporting by Josephine Mason and Chen Aizhu in BEIJING; Editing by Richard Pullin